 “We actually do the making of the ice cream… the old-fashioned way,” said Bob Greater, the company’s head of quality assurance.

-The plant is modern, but in order to insure quality, certain elements have been performed the same way as they were done 100 years ago.
+The plant is modern, but in order to ensure quality, certain elements have been performed the same way as they were done 100 years ago.

 Graeter is one of the fourth generation of family members who still take great pride in their product.
 As Graeter and colleague Tim Philpott personally led us through the factory, we saw firsthand that this statement is true.
 The company has incorporated necessary modern processes for efficiency, safety and cleanliness while keeping the most important processes and techniques intact.